mattrussi/gitlab-com-runbooks/docs/pipeline-validation-service/README.md

 * `status_code` status code returned to as part of the request (200, 406, or 500)
 * `user_id` id of the user who created the pipeline
 * `validation_status` pass or fail
+* `validation_input` the full CI script input that triggered a validation failure

 An example of logging that happens per request on the `/validate` endpoint: